triska/proloxy/README.md

 and must relate it to a target&nbsp;URI and a&nbsp;prefix, using arbitrary Prolog code.
 The prefix is needed to rewrite HTTP&nbsp;*redirects* that the target server emits, so that the next client request is again relayed to the intended target service.
-The **first matching clause** is used.
+When dispatching HTTP requests, Proloxy considers the clauses `request_prefix_target/3` in the order they appear in your configuration file and commits to the **first clause that succeeds**.

 For example, by adding the Prolog rule: